bromeostasis/refed-assignment/README.md

 ### Future Enhancements

-For the sake of time, I made several tradeoffs that I would fix with more time.
+For the sake of time, I made several tradeoffs that I would fix down the road.
 I've listed them here in rough order of what priority I'd fix/address them in:

 * **More efficient calculations.** As previously mentioned, loading all the data into memory and doing calculations via `pandas` is not the most time-efficient.
 With more time, I'd likely jump straight to storing data in Postgres and doing a lot of the heavy lifting there.
 * **More sophisticated duplication detection.** Upon reviewing the dataset, I noticed that when rows are duplicated, they tend to have all rows exactly the same, including what I've renamed as "index".
 A more sophisticated solution would likely only check a subset of the columns to distinguish between strict copies and potential updates (a new dataset with the same year/crop, but newer numbers for wasted food)
 * **Blank data detection.** The dataset also did not appear to have any blank data, so I did not implement anything to handle this case, but this is surely we'd run into in ramping up the pipeline.
+* **Adding virutalenv.** To ensure more consistent execution across different computers, I would use virtualenv.
 * **Friendlier script execution.** For convenience, it'd be nice to have the script take more inputs or be a bit more interactive.
-We could control things like filenames, output directories, and potentially choosing which portions of the assignment to run.
+We could control things like filenames, output directories, resetting data, and potentially choosing which portions of the assignment to run.

+## Misc: assumptions and corrections

+Finally, here are a few assumptions I made and corrections I noticed in the assignment:

+* Floats in the initial dataset were all rounded to the tenths place, so I continued to round all figures to that place.
+* No names were specified for the "cause" columns, so I just went with `tons_never_harvested_<cause>`.
+* In Appendix 1: Calculations, there is a change in a field name from `yields_tons_per_acre` to `yield_tons_per_acre`.